DonSaul/CLPLDOTNETTASKS/Task-3/Readme.md

 ### 3. UserInputValidation

 **Responsibility**:
-- The `UserInputValidation` class provides utility functions to validate and parse user input.
+- Provide utility functions to validate and parse user input.
 - It ensures that the inputs provided by users are in the correct format and are valid before they are processed by the `Solver` class.
 This helps in preventing runtime errors and exceptions.

 **Methods**: